crystal-bit/godot-game-template/readme.md

    # setup your scene here
 ```

-To learn more about scenes management, read the [wiki](https://github.com/crystal-bit/godot-game-template/wiki/2.-Features).
+To learn more about all the features, read the [wiki](https://github.com/crystal-bit/godot-game-template/wiki/2.-Features).

 ## Center a Node2D into the viewport